NatashaGashi/Loan-Approval-Prediction-with-Machine-Learning/README.md

 ## Ethical and Regulatory Note

 This project was completed as an academic exercise using a publicly available dataset and so some features are included for exploratory purposes only.
-In real-world applications, sensitive attributes are often restricted or excluded ethical practices.
+In real-world applications, sensitive attributes are often restricted or excluded for ethical practice.

 ## To run this project:
 1. Clone the repository